PaddlePaddle/PaddleSpeech/examples/tiny/README.md

     bash local/infer.sh
     ```

     `infer.sh` will show us some speech-to-text decoding results for several (default: 10) samples with the trained model.
 The performance might not be good now as the current model is only trained with a toy subset of LibriSpeech.
-To see the results with a better model, you can download a well-trained (trained for several days, with the complete LibriSpeech) model and do the inference:
+To see the results with a better model, you can download a well-trained (trained for several days, with the complete LibriSpeech) model and do the inference.

-    ```bash
-    bash local/infer_golden.sh
-    ```

 - Evaluate an existing model